Blue team (computer security): Operating system hardening

 In preparation for a computer security incident, the blue team will perform hardening techniques on all operating systems throughout the organization.

 Perimeter defense

-The blue team must always be mindful of the network perimeter, including traffic flow, packet filtering, proxy firewalls, and intrusion detection systems.
+The blue team should consider the network perimeter, including traffic flow, packet filtering, proxy firewalls, and intrusion detection systems.

 Tools

 Blue teams employ a wide range of tools allowing them to detect an attack, collect forensic data, perform data analysis and make changes to thwart future attacks and mitigate threats.
 The tools include: